 But while there seems to be some peace in our usually pleasant LGBT+ community after this whole brouhaha, I’ve been feeling a lot of emotions over what went down, and happy isn’t one of them:

 - I do feel sad over how OutReach has been painted in a bad light.
 They are Madison’s LGBT+ community center, and not only have they put on the pride parade every August since 2014, they have served our community admirably and have been a welcoming place for those of any identity.
 Did they handle this situation with the best of intentions?
 Well, that’s in the eye of the beholder (and more on those other beholders in a moment).
-But while they perhaps could have diplomatically solved this more than a few weeks, if not more than a few months before the parade, their decision this week to reverse the police units’ permits but still allow them to participate as civilians was as close to a Judgment of Solomon as they could get.
+But while they perhaps could have diplomatically solved this more than a few weeks before the parade, if not more than a few months, their decision this week to reverse the police units’ permits but still allow them to participate as civilians was as close to a Judgment of Solomon as they could get.
 No, not everyone will be happy about this (and indeed, there are those in the world of local commentary who are critical of it), but it’s not like they’re shutting a door completely.

 - I do feel disgust over how hot the arguments got over this controversy, especially on our TG support group’s Facebook page.
 And I’m really disgusted over the conduct of those in the group who demanded the police stay away and threatened a boycott.
 They were relentless in their diatribes, especially to those who even challenged them over their attitudes.
 There were at least a couple of familiar figures I know in our group who became so disgusted by the heat of the police topic that they unsubscribed from our Facebook group… only to have some of the very people who created that heat through their vociferous protests over the police pretty much tell them, “Well, if you’re not with us, then don’t let the door hit your backside on the way out.”
 (Side note: Had the counter-rally gone ahead on Sunday, the counter-protestors, a majority of whom identified as LGBT, would have occupied a spot of the State Capitol where virulently anti-LGBT protestors have tried to make their presence known in the past during OutReach Pride.
 Yeah, it would’ve made for strange bedfellows.)